 There is no limitation of the tourists admitted into the country every year.
 However, in order to protect our traditions, culture and natural environment, the government has implemented strict guidelines of “High Value, Low Impact Tourism”.
 This policy is meant at attracting discerning tourists that will respect the unique culture and values of the Bhutanese people while also providing the guests with a memorable one of a kind experience.

 The most unique feature of Bhutanese cuisine is its sharp taste.
 Chillis are an important ingredient of nearly every plate and are considered so essential that most Bhutanese people would not enjoy a meal that was not spicy.

 Rice forms the main body of most Bhutanese meals.
-It is come with by one or two side dishes consisting of meat or vegetables.
-Beef, Pork and Chicken are the meats that are taken most frequently.
-A wide range of western and Indian cuisine is also accessible in many of the restaurant across the country.
+It comes with one or two side dishes consisting of meat or vegetables.
+Beef, Pork, and Chicken are the meats that are taken most frequently.
+A wide range of western and Indian cuisine is also accessible in many of the restaurants across the country.